 Worksheet for Arizona Part-Year Residents With No Arizona Source Income for the Period of the Year in Which You Were an Arizona Nonresident 1.
-Enter the amount from Arizona Form 140PY, line 54.
-2. Enter the amount from Form 140PY, line 53.
-3. Add the amounts on lines 1 and 2.
-Enter the total here and on
+Enter the amount from Arizona Form 140PY, line 52.
+2. Enter the amount from Form 140PY, line 51.

-Part-Year Residents With Arizona Source Income for the Period of the Year in Which You Were an Arizona Nonresident
+Part-Year Residents With Arizona Source Income for the Period of the Year in Which You Were an Arizona Nonresident line 9 of Form 309.